 Shall request that the non-AP HE STA include the HE Operation element of neighboring HE APs in order to help determine the BSS Color information of the neighboring APs

-(#15655)A non-AP HE STA that performs spatial reuse operation shall respond to a Beacon request from its associated AP with a Beacon report as described in 11.11 (Radio measurement procedures).
+(#15655)A non-AP HE STA that performs spatial reuse operation shall have dot11RadioMeasurementActivated set to true and shall respond to a Beacon request from its associated AP with a Beacon report as described in 11.11 (Radio measurement procedures). (#21094)

+Class B device as defined in 28.3.14.3 (Pre correction accuracy requirements) shall not operate with the procedures defined in this subclause. (#21038, 21060)

 OBSS PD-based spatial reuse operation